- February 13, 2013

 What are the Key Roles of the Accounting Department?

-While opinions vary and specific details of each position can be all over the board, the essential roles and tasks of virtually any accounting department should include the following:
+While opinions vary and specific details of each position can be all over the board, the essential roles and duties of virtually any accounting department should include the following:

 - Money out – making payments and keeping the bills paid